thwllms/thwllms.github.io/_posts/2019-05-06-prometheus-hackernews-climate-change.md

 Climate change is something I find myself fretting about from time to time.
 Two hundred years from now I think it might be regarded as the driving issue of the 21st century.
-The scale of climate change is so large that it's difficult to grasp intuitively.
-There many solutions touted (renewable energy, carbon capture, geoengineering, etc.), but without putting them in context it's hard to understand how effective they might actually be.
+The scale of climate change is difficult to grasp intuitively.
+Many solutions are touted (renewable energy, carbon capture, geoengineering, etc.), but without putting them in context it's hard to understand how effective they might actually be.

 A couple weeks ago the founder of a company called Prometheus posted a [thread on Hacker News](https://news.ycombinator.com/item?id=19842240) introducing his